 Yes!
 Stack cooled pancakes with sheets of parchment paper in between each layer.
 Wrap the entire stack in aluminum foil, and freeze for up to a month.
 To reheat, wrap each frozen pancake in a damp paper towel.
 Microwave at 50% heat in 30 second intervals until warm.

-- 1 tablespoon cooking oil for the grill
+- 1 tablespoon cooking oil for the griddle

-- 2½ cups buttermilk (see notes for substitutions – including milk)
+- 2½ cups buttermilk *see Notes for substitutions

 - 2 teaspoons baking soda